 Nordic trail passes are $17 for adults and $14 for juniors/seniors and must be pre-purchased online.
 Quantities are limited.

 Our Nordic trails are open daily (conditions permitting) from 9am to 4pm throughout the winter season.
-A track fee is required to use the trail system and can be purchased at the Guest Services ticket window.
+A Nordic ticket is required to use the trail system and can be purchased at the Guest Services ticket window.
 Nordic Season Passes are also available for purchase and offer you unlimited usage of the Nordic trail system.
 Snowbikes are welcome on the Nordic trails system when the snow is not too soft - please visit the Snowbike Page for more information.
 There is no access to the Nordic trail system via the Cattrack.

 Schweitzer Nordic Trail Users Responsibilities:

 * There are elements of risk in skiing that common sense and personal awareness can help reduce.

 * Maintain control of your speed and direction at all times

 * Ski in a manner that does not endanger others